Waste and recycling

 - Awarded tenderer: Umweltbundesamt GmbH, Austria.

-In addition to the studies above, the IPTS has analysed possible methodological approaches to monitoring the degree of uptake of end-of-waste in the EU, following the introduction of the first regulation on ferrous and aluminium scrap, EU Regulation 333/2011.
-At the end of 2013, IPTS launched the monitoring programme for Fe and Al scrap, which is expected to last until the third quarter of 2014.
+In addition to the studies above, Directorate B - Growth and Innovation has analysed possible methodological approaches to monitoring the degree of uptake of end-of-waste in the EU, following the introduction of the first regulation on ferrous and aluminium scrap, EU Regulation 333/2011.

-Please note that JRC-IPTS support to DG Environment in the end-of-waste process is currently limited to the provision of technical proposals of criteria.
+Please note that JRC DIR.B - Growth and Innovation support to DG Environment in the end-of-waste process is currently limited to the provision of technical proposals of criteria.
 DG Environment handles the overall policy making process, inter alia the comitology procedure.
 For more information on the policy making side of the Waste Framework Directive, see DG Environment's dedicated website.

 View past projects in the field of waste and recycling.